jptalusan/AnomalyDetection_ICCPS_Artifact/README.md

 # ICCPS 2022
 ## Anomaly based Incident Detection in Large Scale Smart Transportation Systems
 This is the repository for our paper that was accepted to ICCPS2022.
-All private and proprietary data has been censored, anonymized and then synthesized.
-This has been tested on Ubuntu and OSX devices.
+Original dataset used is private and proprietary data.
+We have made synthetic data that has been censored and anonymized.
+This has been tested on Unix systems (Ubuntu and OSX devices).

 This will run the script as `root` user inside the container and will save the files in your local directory as `root` as well.